tanviranik/Insurance-Django-REST-API/README.md

 Swagger url for insurance Dejango rest Api has developed.
 It's basically used for api development.
 By Clicking the above url anyone can able to see apis which are exposed without a token.

 ### Deployment
-The whole system is deployed into Amazon EC2 (Amazon web Service).
+The whole system has deployed into Amazon EC2 (Amazon web Service).